-A extensive, elegant continental breakfast is served between 7 and 10.and may be enjoyed either indoors or outdoors, at your leisure.
-Included are daily menus featuring the artwork of Ted Mundorff and verse of Don Blanding.
-Each menu is different and dated to commemorate your visit.
+Our continental breakfast is served between 7 and 10.and may be enjoyed either indoors or out, at your leisure.

 This is also the "home" of Mandarin Books HAWAII, an online antiquarian entity that deals in rare books exclusively about the Pacific Rim/Oceania and the arts and antiques that relate to it's people.